 How to Make Lemonade with Stevia

-Stevia is an all natural sweetener.
+Stevia is an all-natural sweetener that works great in lemonade.
 It comes from the Stevia rebaudiana plant that originated in South America.
 The purified extract from the leaves has 200 times the sweetness of sugar and doesn’t raise your blood sugar level.

 - 3 lemons

-- 1 spring of peppermint or spearmint
+- A few sprigs of peppermint or spearmint

 - 1 quart of water

-- 1 to 2 tsp of Stevia
+- 1 to 2 tsp of powdered Stevia